ronaldoussoren/pyobjc/docs/metadata/manual.rst

   will strip the null value in return values.

   When the *type_override* is :data:`_C_IN` or :data:`_C_INOUT` the input value must be a sequence of values (list, tuple, ...).
-The bridge allocates a buffer of the right size, converts all values and appends the approprate null value.
-The value can also be a buffer (such as an :class:`array.array` of the approprate structure), which then must contain a null value at the end.
+The bridge allocates a buffer of the right size, converts all values and appends the appropriate null value.
+The value can also be a buffer (such as an :class:`array.array` of the appropriate structure), which then must contain a null value at the end.

   When the *type_override* is :data:`_C_OUT` the argument must be either :data:`NULL` to indicate that a :c:data:`NULL`